 We maintain a stock repurchase program that was initially approved by our Board of Directors and announced by us in March 2008.
 The stock repurchase program does not have an expiration date and our Board of Directors has authorized expansion of the program over the years.
 On March 11, 2021, our Board of Directors approved the expansion of the stock repurchase program by an additional \$350.0 million.
 We did not repurchase any shares of our common stock under the program during fiscal year 2024.
 As of January 28, 2024, the remaining authorization under the program was \$209.4 million.
 Under the program, we may repurchase our common stock at any time or from time to time, without prior notice, subject to market conditions and other considerations.
-Our repurchases may shares of our common stock under the program in the future, we expect to fund such repurchases from cash on hand and borrowings on our Revolving Credit Facility (as defined below).
+Our repurchases may be made through Rule 10b5-1 and/or Rule 10b-18 or other trading plans, open market purchases, privately negotiated transactions, block purchases or other transactions.
+To the extent we repurchase any shares of our common stock under the program in the future, we expect to fund such repurchases from cash on hand and borrowings on our Revolving Credit Facility (as defined below).
 We have no obligation to repurchase any shares under the program and may suspend or discontinue it at any time.